Understanding Emotionally-Focused Therapy (EFT)

-Of couples who use Emotionally Focused Therapy (EFT), research studies find that 70-75% of couples move from distress to recovery and approximately 90% show significant improvements.
+Of couples who use Emotionally Focused Therapy (EFT), research studies find that 70-75% of them move from distress to recovery, and approximately 90% show significant improvements.

-EFT or Emotionally Focused Therapy offers couples, families and individuals a relatively-short, structured path to solving their relationship problems.
-Dr. Sue Johnson and Dr. Les Greenberg launched EFT in the early 1980s as a way to help partners find their way back to love and happiness.
-Since then Dr. Johnson has continued to develop the model and added the study of attachment theory to the mix, helping therapists and couples themselves best understand what is happening in their relationships.
+EFT (or Emotionally Focused Therapy) offers couples, families, and individuals a relatively short, structured path to solving their relationship problems.
+Dr. Sue Johnson and Dr. Les Greenberg launched EFT in the early 1980s to help partners find their way back to love and happiness.
+Since then, Dr. Johnson has continued to develop the model and has added the study of attachment theory to the mix, helping therapists and couples best understand what is happening in their relationships.